nico-hahn/VolumetricRenderingGodot/README.md

   * Enable developer mode on your device (see [documentation](https://developers.meta.com/horizon/documentation/native/android/mobile-device-setup/))

 ## Controls
-Todo: write about keyboard inputs here
+The following Buttons can be combined with pressing + / - in order increase or decrease their respective parameters:
+* _Option/Alt_: Depth scale
+* _Cmd/Ctrl_: Density threshold (i.e. a threshold for a voxel brightness to be considered relevant and included in the raymarch calculation)
+* _Shift_: Modulation Scale (i.e. How much impact each single voxel's brightness has on the resulting brightness; lower values will even out the weight of any two voxel's brightnesses)
+* _B_: Starts the benchmark

 ## Benchmarks
-All Benchmarks listed here are done with the `1170_gold_img` data set and the shader's default settings.
+All Benchmarks listed here are done with the `1135_gold_img` data set and the shader's default settings, except for the sampling rate which has been set to 64.
+(Lower sampling rate means worse image output precision, but with a higher sampling rate the performance on the standalone Quest 3 would have been even worde.)
 Godot has Vsync turned off.
 Viewport dimensions are 1152x648.

 ### MacBook Air M3
 Program is running with power supply (not on battery).